openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_proposal.md

   Parameter | Type | Description
       --- | --- | ---
-  *includeCompleted* | `Boolean` | If true, will also include mapped proposals *sortOn* | `String` | If set to "originalText" then will sort proposals alphabetically by original text *sortOrder* | `String` | Order of sorting, "asc" or "desc".
+  *includeCompleted* | `Boolean` | If true, will also include mapped proposals *sortOn* | `String` | If set to "originalText" then will sort proposals alphabetically by original text.
+If set to "occurrences" then will sort proposals by number of occurrences of given original text.
+  *sortOrder* | `String` | Order of sorting, "asc" or "desc".